CSCfi/csc-user-guide/docs/computing/webinterface/accelerated-visualization.md

 Note that if you are running applications that do not benefit from GPU acceleration, you should use the [Desktop app](desktop.md) instead.
 Only the applications suffixed with `(Accelerated)` benefit from a GPU.

+For more details about running your own applications in the Accelerated Visualization app, see the [reating containers page](../containers/creating/#using-gpu-from-containers-in-interactive-sessions-in-puhti).